phdata/archway/CONTRIBUTING.md

 1. Do not commit binary files unless absolutely necessary.
 If they are necessary please include rationale.
 2. Ensure you've followed the code guidelines below.
 3. Update the README.md if any of your changes impact it's integrity.
-4. Ensure any database schema changes are reflected in the mysql model (heimdali.mwb), flyway/mysql, and flyway/pg
+4. Ensure any database schema changes are reflected in the mysql model (archway.mwb), flyway/mysql, and flyway/pg
 5. Test all code locally either in IntelliJ via `run all ScalaTests` or `sbt test` (see README.md)
 6. Once you've created a pull request, please ensure your ticket reflects the "ready" status in the Jira board

 ## Application Design Principals

 ### Cats, Cats Effect, and Tagless Final

 We are using cats and cats-effect as the foundation for this project.
 If you are writing new functionality please stick with those libraries as they either solve 80% of the problems and provide the facilities for another 19%.
-If you are tempted to use `Future` directly, `synchronize`, or other more "traditional" means to solve code problems, please ask in #heimdali-dev and someone can help walk through the problem with you.
+If you are tempted to use `Future` directly, `synchronize`, or other more "traditional" means to solve code problems, please ask in #archway-dev and someone can help walk through the problem with you.

 Benefits: